 “What’s on?” asked Jay.

-“Service is a little sub-par ’cause I cover my satellite dish in tinfoil, but it’s worth it to filter out subliminal messages.”
+“Service is a little sub-par ’cause I cover my satellite-dish in tinfoil, but it’s worth it to filter out subliminal messages.”

 Neither Dan nor Jay recognized the channels Bob flipped through.
 Most were in a foreign language or English so distorted it sounded like a foreign language.
 Dan lit the cricket’s eyes and puffed.
-He passed the cricket to Bob, who puffed, coughed, and passed the cricket to Jay.
+He passed the bug-stick to Bob, who puffed, coughed, and passed the cricket to Jay.

 “If you’ve ever smoked centipede, crickets can give you flashbacks.”